TusharMathur24/invisible_cloak/README.md

 #### How It Works:
 1. The program first captures the background without the cloak.
-2. During real-time video, it detects the white color in the video feed and creates a mask for that color.
+2. During real-time video, it detects the blue color in the video feed and creates a mask for that color.
 3. The cloak area is replaced with the previously captured background, simulating the invisibility effect.
 4. The rest of the frame remains unchanged, creating a seamless transition between visibility and invisibility.